sshoogr/sshoogr/README.md

       username = 'user2'
       password = '654321'
       port = 2222

       ...

     }

-Also you can assign **SSH** **URL** to the `url` property instead:
+The **SSH**'s **URL** can be also assigned from withing the remote session declaration, like so:

     engine.remoteSession {

       url = 'user2:654321@localhost:2222'

       ...

     }

-Actual connection to the remote host will be made upon first command or file access, and, naturally, connection will be automatically closed after code block finishes.
-But you can explicitly call `connect` or `disconnect` methods to control this:
+The actual connection to the remote host will be executed upon the first command or file access, and, naturally, the connection will be automatically closed after the code block terminates.

+You can explicitly call `connect` or `disconnect` methods to control this behavior:

     engine.remoteSession {

       // explicitly call connect
       connect()

       // do some stuff
       ...

       // explicitly disconnect
       disconnect()

       // explicitly connect again
       connect()

       ...

     }

-In next section, we will see how to execute remote commands.
+In the next section, we will see how to execute remote commands.

 ### Executing commands

-The simplest way to execute a command within a remote session is by using `exec` method that just takes a command string:
+The simplest way to execute a command within a remote session is by using the `exec` method that just takes a command string:

     engine.remoteSession {
       exec 'ls -la'